The Travel Vault Membership Scheme: Terms and Conditions

 - Your membership of the Scheme shall commence on the effective date of your insurance policy (arranged with us pursuant to Section 3 below) and shall terminate at the end of the annual insurance cover period.
 Where an alternative form of security for customer monies is arranged, we will advise you of the applicable commencement date.
 An application for renewal of your membership of the Scheme, together with the renewal of your insurance will need to be made at least two (2) months before termination.
 ATOL renewals will be in accordance with the requirements of the CAA and may not coincide with the renewal dates for insurance and Scheme membership.

-- If granted membership, the member must ensure that the full name of the business, ATOL number and ATOL logo, the agreed wording from the insurer providing financial failure insurance and the Travel Vault logo and membership number be contained on the member’s website and in all other marketing material.
+- If granted membership, the member must ensure that the full name of the business, ATOL number and ATOL logo, the agreed wording from the insurer providing financial failure insurance and the Travel Vault logo and membership number be contained on the member’s website and in all other marketing material and must otherwise comply with all other requirements of the insurer, the CAA and the Air Travel Trust from time to time.

-- In addition to these terms and conditions, upon becoming a member of the Scheme, ATOL holders must comply with the document entitled “Procedures Manual: Your Obligations as ATOL holder” (the“Procedures Manual”) the terms of which are deemed to be a part of your membership agreement with Travel Vault and a copy of which is available upon request from Travel Vault.
+- In addition to these terms and conditions, upon becoming a member of the Scheme, ATOL holders must comply with the document entitled “Procedures Manual” (the“Procedures Manual”) the terms of which are deemed to be a part of your membership agreement with Travel Vault and a copy of which is available upon request from Travel Vault.

 - Membership of the Scheme is strictly non-transferable and can only be used by named members.
 Any attempted transfer or misuse of membership may result in termination of membership.